-Rent can only be increased if it has been at least 12 months since the last increase or the current rent amount became payable for the property.
-This applies even if there has been a change of property manager, owner or tenant.
+Rent can only be increased if it has been at least 12 months since the current rent amount became payable.

 Rent cannot be increased during a fixed term agreement unless it is stated in the tenancy agreement along with the amount or how it will be worked out.
-Even if rent increases are provided for under the agreement, 2 months notice in writing must be given after the tenancy agreement starts.
+Even if rent increases are allowed, 2 months notice in writing must be given.

 Rent may be increased at the end of a fixed term agreement if you and the tenant enter into a new tenancy agreement.
-However, it must have been at least 12 months since the last rent increase or current rent amount was payable for the property.

-Rent can be increased in a periodic agreement by giving 2 months notice in writing, as long as it has been at least 12 months since the last rent increase or current rent amount became payable for the property.
+Rent can be increased in a periodic agreement by giving 2 months notice in writing.